gregov/k8s-multicloud-poc/NOTES.md

--> need to undeploy (delete the ELB) before destroying the cluster clusterrolebindings is not federated by default (known bug) -> need to enable it manually
+-> need to undeploy (delete the ELB) before destroying the cluster clusterrolebindings is not federated by default (known bug) -> need to enable it manually cannot get extraEnv passed via the commandline for stable/rocketchat -> copy and modify a local chart

 Questions:
 How to create a persistant storage cross-cloud ?